shantnu-agarwal/NoteIT/README.md

 Developed at the Application Development Workshop of [@MSPCSRM](https://github.com/MSPCSRM "Microsoft Student Partners Club SRM on GitHub").

 Data is fetched from firebase and updated in realtime.
-The firebase connection that is provided with this project is Read-only.
+The firebase connection that is provided with this project is **read-only**.
 Please make a new Firebase project and replace the google-services.json file in the app folder with your own file for full functionality.

 ## Setup Instructions: